qismib/TraNQI/programs/README.md

 QUANTUM_NN.py:
 Qiskit program with just a few changes.
 Binary recognition using an hybrid neural network.
 Quantum circuit made by single qibit and single trainable parameter.

-N QUBIT:
-Binary recognition using an arbitrary number of qubits.
-Gor each gate the gates are implemented as before, with an Hadamard gate, RY(trainable parameter) and a measurement.
-The circuit returns the expectation values for every possible combination of qubits (ex for N_qubits=2: 00, 01, 10, 11).

-This folder contains three python files: N_qubit.py that is the main file, QC_N_qubits.py that contains the definition of the quantum circuit and the extended forward and backward methods of Pytorch Function needed for the learning process.
-Training_Testing.py contains as in 'Classical' the training loop and the validation function definition.
-Result_N_qubit.txt contains the results of the training loop (with the update of the loss function), the accuracy test and the time used to complete the training process.

-N TRAINABLE PARAMETERS:
+N_QUBITS:
+Binary recognition using a quantum circuit made of different qubits with independent parametrized r-y rotation.
+The number of circuit can be chosen arbitrarly.
+Run both on qasm_simulator(accuracy of 99.7%) and on ibmq_athens(99.6%).
+Accuracy_vs_std contains the accuracy percentage obtained with different values of standard deviation of validation set of data, both for not-noisy training data and noisy training data (std_dev = 0.2).
+Also used for not-binary recognition (02- 04): the loss function decreases but there is not convergence: accuracy of 95.5% and 87.7% respectively.

+U3:
 Binary recognition using a 3D rotation, U gate and three trainable parameters.
-The circuit returns the expectation value of 0-1.
+The circuit returns the expectation value of |0>-|1>.
+Model trained both on simulator and on ibmq_athens (accuracy 99.9%) without big differences (U3_compare).
+Good recognition on noisy data (accuracy_vs_std) both with not-noisy training data and with noisy training data (std_dev = 0.3)

+ENTANGLEMENT:
+Binary recognition with entangled states circuit (3 qubits, CNOT gate between couples of qubits 01, 12 and parametrized R_z for each of them).
+Accuracy obtained: 99.8% on qasm simulator and 99.7% on ibmq_santiago.
+Good recognition on noisy data with noisy training data (std_dev = 0.1)

+QAOA:
+Circuit inspired by QAOA optimization algorithm, depending on two parameters.
+Accuracy values of 99.4% and of 98.9% on qasm simulator and ibmq_santiago respectively.

+It has been necessary to run the last two circuits (wich involved entangled states) on quantum computer with higher Quantum Volume (>=32) to obtain a correct convergence of the loss function and an acceptable accuracy on validation data.